tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema-recommendations.rst

 In a similar way to common terminologies, persistent identifiers have been created to help users classify and accurately describe physical objects.
-A related PID is the RRID, research resource identifier, which identifies the classes of instruments (models) and not instances.\ [#bandrowski2016]_ This work is undertaken by the `UsedIT`_ group, which is extending the RRID to instrument classes that could be used to describe the *Model* (via *modelIdentifier*) property (:numref:`tab-schema-use-rrid`).
+The research resource identifier (RRID) can be used to identify classes of instruments (models) and is thus related to PIDINST, which identifies instrument instances.\ [#bandrowski2016]_ This work is undertaken by the `UsedIT`_ group, which is extending the RRID to instrument classes that could be used to describe the *Model* (via *modelIdentifier*) property (:numref:`tab-schema-use-rrid`).
 RRIDs are not described in detail here, but it is envisioned that the RRID metadata schema, which was described in detail previously,\ [#bandrowski2012]_ and extended by